Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Methodology

-\JD{How?} \KC{fixed} Next, we refined our interview protocols through a series of practice and pilot interviews.
-We first conducted two practice interviews with the secondary authors of this work, followed by pilot interviews with the first two interview subjects.
+Next, we refined our interview protocols through a series of initial interviews~\cite{chenail2011interviewing}.
+We first conducted practice interviews with the secondary authors of this work, followed by pilot interviews with the first two interview subjects.
+We modified our protocol after practice and pilot, affecting 8 questions.\ifARXIV\footnote{Details are in ~\cref{sec:appendix-InterviewProtocol}.}\else\footnote{Protocol revisions are summarized in the technical report appendix; see ~\cref{sec:appendix-TechnicalReport}.}\fi.

-\JD{Per my notes on Table 1, you need to mention that you covered more topics in the protocol than are analyzed here.
-Move the content from that caption into here.
-When referring to instrument here are you talking only about part D?} \KC{fixed} Our full interview instrument consisted of three main topics (B-D).
-As suggested by the table, topics B and C do not fit into the same analysis framework as topic D. Thus, following the guidance of Voils \etal~\cite{voils2007methodological}, we analyzed those topics in another work \cite{usenix_2025_signing_interview_kalu}.
-In this work, we focus on the data for Topic D. Topic D consisted of five main question categories, conducted in a semi-structured manner.
-A summary of the questions in our interview protocol is shown in \cref{tab:InterviewProtocolSummary}.
+\cref{tab:InterviewProtocolSummary} summarizes our final interview protocol\footnote{Questions in the protocol reflect our screening criteria (expert users of signing infrastructure), with later questions building on earlier answers.}.
+After the demographic section (Topic A), our interview instrument consisted of two main topics (B \& C). \textbf{Topic B} comprised contextual questions about the supply chain risks that prompt signing and how signing is implemented across the software production process (\eg where signing is required vs.\ optional, which artifacts are signed, and relevant workflow/policy constraints). \textbf{Topic C} presented questions to assess the usability of the signing tool(s) used by the participant’s organization, including perceived strengths and weaknesses, adoption rationale, implementation details, challenges, and any considerations about switching tools.

 { }